ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 ## Trusted profile use cases
 {: #trusted-profile-for-enterprise-security-use-cases}

 Trusted profiles are identities within {{site.data.keyword.cloud_notm}}.
 They can be members of IAM access groups and thereby have assigned access privileges.
 Similar to users and service IDs, you can also directly assign access to trusted profiles.
-The distinguishing feature is the ability to configure trusted profiles, so that specific identities or resources can act under their identity.
+The distinguishing feature is the ability to configure a trusted profiles, so that specific identities or resources can act under its identity.
 These identities and resources might be even located in other accounts.
 Thus, on a high level, ***the*** use case for using trusted profiles is to allow administrative work
 - with a given set of privileges
 - under a specific identity
 - for identities or resources identified by a set of properties configured as part of the trusted profile.

 The following scenarios are such use cases for trusted profiles, differing by the way the trust is established:

-- **Map federated users and their group membership to {{site.data.keyword.cloud_notm}} privileges**: federated ID, bring in users from corporate directory (LDAP, Active Directory), uses SAML or OIDC via App ID, use rules to determine which users to map to IBM Cloud privileges / access groups - need to distinguish between dynamic rule in AG (login) and rules / conditions in TP, can operate either under TP or add user to account
+- **Map federated users and their group membership to {{site.data.keyword.cloud_notm}} privileges**: Configure a trusted profile to let users of a federated identity provider assume its identity.
+You can define which IdP and what user attributes to consider.
-- **Perform administrative tasks from dedicated compute resources**: avoid using API keys, but perform (administrative) tasks, access to a compute resource indicates privilege, compute resource can obtain token, turn into IAM token and perform the action
+- **Perform administrative tasks from dedicated compute resources**: You can configure a trusted profile to establish trust through a well-known compute resource.
+Such a resource might be a specific pod in a Kubernetes cluster or a virtual server instance (VSI) in a virtual private cloud ({{site.data.keyword.vpc_short}}).
-- **Perform administrative tasks from a well-known service ID**: initiate work (in a different account) authorized by the originating service ID
+- **Perform administrative tasks from a well-known service ID**: A service ID from the same or another account is allowed to assume the identity of the trusted profile.
-- **Deploy cloud resources from an instance of a special cloud service**: not a compute resource but similar, Project
+- **Deploy cloud resources from an instance of a special cloud service**: Configure an instance of an{{site.data.keyword.cloud_notm}} service, identified by its CRN ([cloud resource name](/docs/overview?topic=overview-glossary#x9494304)) to be allowed to assume the identity of a trusted profile.
+A typical scenario is for an [enterprise project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).

 ## Federated identity
 {: #trusted-profile-for-enterprise-security-federated-id}